spoonbobo/talkact/README.md

-# Kakashi
+# onlysaid

-Kakashi (光說不做) is a go-to chatroom application for you to collaborate with your team and AI agents, integrated with task system, knowledge base, under MCP protocols.
-Kakashi is under rapid development, welcome to contribute.
+onlysaid (光說不做) is a go-to chatroom application for you to collaborate with your team and AI agents, integrated with task system, knowledge base, under MCP protocols. onlysaid is under rapid development, welcome to contribute.

 ## Features